Metrics for Graph Comparison: A Practitioner's Guide: Methods

-The Autism Brain Imagine Data Exachange, or ABIDE, is an aggregation of brain-imaging data sets from laboratories around the world which study the neurophisiology of ASD \cite{DiMartino2013}.
+\paragraph{Description of the Data.} The Autism Brain Imagine Data Exchange \cite{abide,abide2}, or ABIDE, is an aggregation of brain-imaging data sets from laboratories around the world that study ASD \cite{DiMartino2013}.
 The data that we focus on are measurements of the activity level in various regions of the brain, measured via functional magnetic resonance imaging (fMRI).
-The fMRI method is actually measuring blood oxygen levels in the brain, which are then used as a proxy for activation levels.
-Measurements are taken over myriad small volumes within the brain, preprocessed, and then aggregated into a much smaller collection of time series, each representing a distinct region of the brain.

-These time series then pass through an extensive preprocessing pipeline, which includes myriad steps such as nuisance signal (e.g. heartbeat) removal, detrending, smoothing via band-pass filtration, and so on.
-A detailed assessment of the preprocessing steps can be found in \cite{Craddock2013}.
 After preprocessing, the data is analyzed for quality.
 Of the original 1114 subjects (521 ASD and 593 TD), only 871 pass this quality-assurance step.
-These subjects are then spatially aggregated via the Automated Anatomical Labelling (AAL) atlas, which aggregates the spatial data into 116 time series.
+These subjects are then spatially aggregated via the Automated Anatomical Labelling (AAL) atlas, that aggregates the spatial data into 116 time series.

 To construct a graph from these time series, the pairwise Pearson correlation is calculated to measure similarity.
-If we let $u$ and $v$ denote two regions in the AAL atlas and let $P(u,v)$ denote the Pearson correlation between the corresponding time series, the simplest way to build a graph is to assign weights $w(u,v)=|P(u,v)|$, so the weight between vertices $u$ and $v$ is the modulus of the correlation.
-One may wish to exclude particularly low correlations, as these are often spurious and not informative as to the structure of the underlying network.
-In this case, one chooses a threshold $T$ and assigns weights via
+If we let $u$ and $v$ denote two regions in the AAL atlas and let $\rho(u,v)$ denote the Pearson correlation between the corresponding time series, the simplest way to build a graph is to assign weights $w(u,v)=|\rho(u,v)|$.
+We exclude low correlations, as these are often spurious and not informative as to the structure of the underlying network, and define the weights